ztratar/zachtratar.com/collections/_posts/2020-4-28-introducing-billionaire-board.markdown

 - Can we gather all of the data for all 2,200 billionaires?
 - Can we actually accelerate philanthropy through transparency & helping identify new projects?
-- Can we engage with billionaire's in a useful way?
+- Can we engage with billionaires and their foundations in a useful way?

 I hope so.
 All we know so far is that Billionaires can make a difference with their wealth.
 They can help save lives, create innovation, and muster resources.
 They can convince local Governments to prevent outbreaks and jumpstart scientific advancement.
-Their immense power comes with great responsibility, and I hope we can all play a part in helping them along.
+Their immense power comes with great responsibility, and I hope we can all help them use it well.

 ## Want to help?